zaplatynski/FSTestTools/README.md

 So the mocks are always [singletons](https://en.wikipedia.org/wiki/Singleton_pattern).

 ## More help needed?
-If there are any further questions regarding the *FSTestTools* please go to the [FirstSpirit Community](https://community.e-spirit.com/) and post them there.
+If there are any further questions regarding the *FS Test Tools* please go to the [FirstSpirit Community Developers Aera](https://community.e-spirit.com/community/developer) and post them there.

 ## Disclaimer